 Face fiery meteors and voracious predators on a trip back 65 million years to retrieve a 16-foot, plant-eating dinosaur and return with it before the big asteroid hits the earth.
 Load into twelve-passenger, all-terrain Dino Institute Time Rovers that rock, tilt, twist, and turn as they move through a dense, dark, prehistoric forest teeming with shrieking dinosaurs, giant lizards, and massive insects.
 When a hail of meteors strikes, off you go on a wild ride dodging shrieking, nostril-flaring Audio-Animatronics® dinosaurs until the big scream encounter with a huge Carnotaurus (the only meat-eating dinosaur) who’d like you for his dinner.

 Four-minute ride.
 Minimum height: 40 inches.
 Not recommended for expectant mothers or those with heart, back, or neck problems.

 Cara’s Tip: This ride is pretty intense for children not only because of massive, screaming dinosaurs but also because of the scary anticipation in an extremely dark attraction.

 A Broadway-caliber, original stage show brings the Finding Nemo characters to life in a combination of puppetry, live performance, and original music and lyrics.
 Inside an enclosed theater is a magical undersea environment with dazzling oversize puppetry (designed by Michael Curry, creator of Broadway’s The Lion King), charming songs, and a way-fun animated backdrop with special effects.
-The puppeteers are not hidden—you see the actor and the puppet together, making for one unusual performance.
-This is Disney at its best.
+The puppeteers are visible—you see the actor and the puppet together, making for one extraordinary performance—Disney at its best.